DomainDrivenArchitecture/ddaArchitecture/en/10_backup/40_architecture/realization.md

 ## Instances
 * Individual modules can be instanced several times.
-* For example the module configurations must be able to distinguish between different entities.
+* This means the module configurations must be able to distinguish between different entities.
 * This means that the backup must also be able to distinguish between instances of modules.
 * Instances are distinguishable by their id.
 For reasons of readability, different instances get different semantic names:
 * Semantic-name